philzook58/philzook58.github.io/_posts/2023-03-11-tiny-sqlite-datalog.md

 # Bits and Bobbles

-In addition, if we track the timestamps of the head before and after rule application and record them in a list, we get a lightweight provenance mechanism for free.
+In addition, if we track the timestamps of the head before and after rule application and record them in a list, we get a lightweight provenance mechanism for free similae to the one explained [here](https://www.philipzucker.com/snakelog-post/).
 This timestamp list get an explicit representation of which ranges of tuple were derived by this rule application (those with `rowid` between the timestamps occurring before and after the rule application) and when.
 When the time comes to figure out how a partcular tuple was derived, these breadcrumbs are enough to make the reconstruction search-free.

 Stratification of rulesets.
 You can avoid some unnecessary work...
 Wait...
 Is there even a point to this?
 The timestamps means that probably running a rule is negligible.
 Well, that was true in regular seminaive too.
 Hmm.